 Scott Hall on His Backstage Fight with Marty Jannetty

-In an interview with High Spots (H/T: ‘Wrestling’s Glory Days’ Facebook page), Scott Hall tells of the time he had no choice but to deliver some rough justice to a sleeping Marty Jannetty after Jannetty wronged him behind his back:
+In an interview with High Spots (H/T: ‘Wrestling’s Glory Days’ Facebook page), Scott Hall (AKA Razor Ramon in WWE) told of the time he had no choice but to deliver some rough justice to a sleeping Marty Jannetty after Jannetty wronged him behind his back.

-“One time, I got into a scuffle in the locker room with Marty Jannetty, and I beat Marty’s ass.”
+“One time, I got into a scuffle in the locker room with Marty Jannetty, and I beat Marty’s a**.”

 Scott Hall continued, “There was a dude named D.J Peterson.
 D.J and Marty were really good buddies.
 They stayed at a hotel, and when they checked in, they registered as ‘Scott Hall.’
 Then, story has it, they trashed the room.

 “So now the hotel calls the wrestling office, and the wrestling office calls me.
 And I didn’t even drink back then, brother, I didn’t do anything wrong.

 “They said, ‘Well, we have a feeling who it was, but we just wanted to check with you…’

 “I remember Bob Brown – Bob ‘Bulldog’ Brown, who was the booker – I said, ‘If I slap [Marty] around a little bit, am I gonna get fired?’

 “And he went, [slow shake of the head] ‘No…’